Remote Learning Information for Parents

 - Each day will commence at 8:30am with Daily Starter Zoom Meeting in your child’s Home Class – we expect all students to be logged in for this.
 Rolls will be marked at this time, therefore if your child is ill or unable to engage in Remote Learning for that day, please call the Absentee Line 3184 5584 or mark as absent via the Parent Lounge.
 If you have not let us know and your child is marked absent in their Home Class Zoom Meeting, you will be contacted via SMS.

 - Students won’t be required to wear their school uniform however, they will be required to dress in suitable attire for Zoom sessions (eg: clothing appropriate for casual dress days).

 - As much as possible and practicable for your family circumstances, follow your child’s timetable.
-The lessons in green are Zoom lessons and we would ask that your child attend these classes.
-The yellow lessons are self-paced learning and if needed you can be flexible with when these lessons occur.
+The lessons in yellow are Zoom lessons and we would ask that your child attend these classes.
+The green lessons are self-paced learning and if needed you can be flexible with when these lessons occur.

 - Rights and Responsibilities and our Digital Technology Policy will continue to apply as per normal.

 - Identify a safe, comfortable quiet space in your home where your child can work effectively.

 - The following are our approved Online Learning Platforms: